kun-hari/SQL_Projeccts/Netflix_Data_Analysis/README.md

-Netflix Data Analysis

-Summary:
-This project builds a MySQL-based analytics workflow over the public Netflix titles dataset.
-It covers schema design, bulk CSV ingest, data cleaning considerations, and a suite of exploratory queries to answer common content insights.

-What it does:

-Creates a database (netflix_shows) and a normalized-ish table (netflix) to store show metadata, including show type, title, director, cast, country, release year, rating, duration, genres (listed_in), and description.

-Loads data from a CSV via LOAD DATA INFILE (compatible with MySQL’s secure_file_priv setting).

-Runs a curated set of SQL analyses to explore catalog composition and trends.

-Key analyses included:

-Movies vs TV Shows count

-Aggregates content by show_type to understand catalog mix.

-Most common rating per show type

-Uses window functions to rank ratings and pick the most frequent rating for Movies and TV Shows.

-Movies released in a given year

-Parameterizable filter (example: 2020) to list all titles released that year.

-Top 5 countries by content volume

-Splits multi-country rows to properly attribute counts per country and ranks the top contributors.

-Longest movie

-Parses the duration field to identify the single longest movie by minutes.

-Content added in the last 5 years

-Converts textual date_added to date and filters by a rolling 5-year window.

-Titles by a specific director (example: Rajiv Chilaka)

-Splits multi-director fields and filters for an exact match.

-TV shows with more than 5 seasons

-Parses duration for TV seasons and filters for long-running series.

-Content count by genre

-Splits listed_in (multi-genre field) and aggregates to show genre popularity.

-India’s yearly release share (Top 5 years)

-Computes each year’s share of India-produced titles relative to India’s total, returns top 5 years.

-All documentary movies

-Filters titles tagged as Documentaries.

-Content without a director

-Identifies incomplete or missing director metadata.

-Salman Khan movies in the last 10 years

-Filters cast and recent release_years to count appearances.

-Top 10 Indian actors by appearances

-Splits casts and ranks actors by count among India-produced titles.

-Content safety categorization

-Labels titles as “Bad” if description contains “kill” or “violence,” otherwise “Good,” and counts by category and show_type.

-Notes and considerations:

-The script uses MySQL-specific functions (e.g., STR_TO_DATE, SUBSTRING_INDEX, window functions).
-The splitting of comma-separated fields is demonstrated using UNNEST/STRING_TO_ARRAY, which are PostgreSQL patterns—swap in a MySQL-compatible splitter (e.g., JSON-based splitter, recursive CTE, or a numbers helper table) when running on MySQL.

-Ensure secure_file_priv allows CSV import path for LOAD DATA INFILE.

-Some text fields (date_added, duration, country, director, cast, listed_in) may need cleaning and trimming; whitespace handling is recommended after splitting.

-The schema keeps raw text fields to remain faithful to the CSV; for production, consider normalizing many-to-many fields (countries, directors, cast, genres).

-Deliverables:

-DDL to create the database and table

-CSV load command

-A collection of analysis queries answering common content questions

-How to run:

-Set secure_file_priv and place the CSV accordingly.

-Execute the DDL and LOAD DATA INFILE statements.

-Run the analysis queries section by section.

-If using MySQL, replace any non-MySQL splitting functions with MySQL-compatible approaches.
+# Netflix Data Analytics: Exploratory Study of Public Streaming Data

+## *Summary*
+This project implements a MySQL-driven analytics workflow on the public Netflix titles dataset.
+It covers database schema creation, secure bulk data loading and a comprehensive set of SQL queries to uncover insights on content distribution, popularity, and trends.
+The analysis addresses multiple facets such as content types, ratings, release patterns and regional productions.

+## *Problem Statement*
+To design and deploy a MySQL database solution that supports efficient ingestion, cleaning and exploratory analysis of Netflix show metadata, enabling data-driven decision-making on content composition, user interest and catalog performance.
+The goal is to provide actionable insights on streaming content dynamics to inform content curation and market-focused strategies.

+## *Data Used*
+**Netflix Shows Dataset**:
+ Contains metadata for titles including show type (Movie or TV Show), title, director(s), cast members, country of origin, release year, rating, duration, genres (listed_in), description, date added, and other relevant fields.

+## *Methodology*
+- Created a dedicated database schema (netflix_shows) with a normalized-ish table (netflix) to capture show metadata in structured format.

+- Imported data from a CSV file using MySQL’s LOAD DATA INFILE functionality, while ensuring secure file privileges were correctly configured.

+- Applied data cleaning considerations for multi-valued fields such as genres, cast, directors, and countries to enable accurate analysis, recommending trimming and whitespace handling post-splitting.

+- Employed a suite of exploratory SQL queries leveraging MySQL-specific functions, including window functions and string manipulation, to analyze the dataset across multiple dimensions.

+- Suggested adapting splitting techniques for multi-valued fields using JSON functions or recursive CTEs in MySQL given some example queries are based on PostgreSQL syntax.

+## *Observations and Results*
+- Quantified mix of content types, distinguishing counts of movies versus TV shows to understand catalog composition.

+- Determined the most common rating per show type using ranking analytics for enhanced content classification.

+- Extracted and listed movies released in specific years for targeted temporal analyses.

+- Identified top contributing countries by content volume with normalized attribution for multi-country productions.

+- Calculated the longest movie based on parsed duration fields.

+- Provided recent content additions leveraging date filters over the past five years to gauge catalog updates.

+- Filtered shows by director and cast to surface insights on notable contributors such as Rajiv Chilaka and Salman Khan.

+- Analyzed long-running TV shows exceeding five seasons to identify established series.

+- Computed genre popularity by splitting multi-genre fields.

+- Assessed India’s yearly production share, highlighting top years of content output globally.

+- Isolated documentary movies and assessed metadata completeness by finding entries without directors.

+- Categorized content safety based on thematic keywords in descriptions, labeling titles as “Bad” or “Good.”

+- Ranked top Indian actors by appearance count within India-produced titles.